viamrobotics/docs/docs/components/input-controller/_index.md

 Each `Event` object represents a singular event from the input device, and has four fields:

 1. `Time`: `time.Time` the event occurred.
-2. `Event`: `EventType` indicating the most recent status of the specified control on the controller.
+2. `Event`: `EventType` indicating the type of event (e.g. specific button actuation or axes movement)
 3. `Control`: `Control` indicating which [Axis](#axis-controls), [Button](#button-controls), or Pedal on the controller has been changed.
 4. `Value`: `float64` indicating the position of an [Axis](#axis-controls) or the state of a [Button](#button-controls) on the specified control.